 This is the simplest way of saying that the market in a game hates you, the player, beyond all measure.

-What this means to the player of a game, and it need not be an MMORPG, is that during the course of a game, the price of a valued commodity will go up, usually several times, usually to the point where it's prohibitive to actually buy this commodity, and heaven help you if you can't find this commodity in the game normally.
+During the course of a game, the price of a valued commodity will go up, usually several times, to the point where it's prohibitive to actually buy this commodity.
+Heaven help you if you can't find this commodity in the game normally.

 Take, for example, inn prices.
 The farther out from the origin point one goes, the more expensive a night at the inn is.
 It does not matter if the inn is in a capital city, or whether it's in a podunk village in the middle of nowhere.
 To understand the significance of why this is wrong, consider the following: which is going to be more expensive, given properties of approximately the same size and number of stars: a hotel room in Manhattan near Times Square, or one in Poughkeepsie?
 (If you don't know where Poughkeepsie is, you've proven the point).
 The point is: One night's stay at an inn late in the game costs about as much as buying the entire metropolitan city you started out in.